 (d) Send the 650_01, Service Order Request, to the TDSP to remove the switch hold from any ESI IDs involved in the Acquisition Transfer event.

-NOTE: If the Losing CR has not provided the 650_01 transaction(s) to the applicable TDSP(s) requesting switch hold removal(s) no later than one Retail Business Day prior to the Acquisition Transfer event conference call, the TDSP(s) will remove all switch hold(s) that are associated with the list of ESI IDs that the TDSP(s) received from ERCOT in an effort to prevent ERCOT’s generated 814_03, Enrollment Notification Request(s), from being rejected by the TDSP(s) due to switch hold.
+NOTE: If the Losing CR has not provided the 650_01 transaction(s) to the applicable TDSP(s) requesting switch hold removal(s) no later than one Retail Business Day prior to the Acquisition Transfer event conference call, the TDSP(s) will remove all switch hold(s) that are associated with the list of ESI IDs that the TDSP(s) received from ERCOT as soon as possible in an effort to prevent ERCOT’s generated 814_03, Enrollment Notification Request(s), from being rejected by the TDSP(s) due to switch hold.

 (e) Send the 814_18, Establish/Delete CSA Request, to cancel existing CSAs as necessary;

 (f) Provide the list of ESI IDs to be transferred (as agreed to by the ALA) to the Gaining CR, ERCOT and applicable TDSP(s) using the file format specified in Section 9, Appendix F7, File Layout for Acquisition Transfer indicating those ESI IDs using standard 814_03 transaction timelines and those using self-selected 814_03 transaction timelines.
 For Acquisition Transfers requesting a self-selected 814_03 transaction, the Losing CR must indicate the self-selected Requested Date.
-The Requested Date is required to be a minimum of three Retail Business Days from the Acquisition Date and no more than 90 days in the future;
+The Requested Date is required to be no more than 90 days in the future;

 (3) Participate in the initial Acquisition Transfer event conference call, as described in paragraph (3) of Section 7.11.2.4.2, between ERCOT, PUCT, Gaining CR, and applicable TDSP(s) to make sure all parties are aware of the transfer;